 - It is highly recommended to order a sample.
-A sample piece is only $10, and also ships free.
 Simply change the size to 'sample' right above the 'Add to Cart' button.

 - When measuring your project and ordering the product quantity make sure you order at least 10% extra for cuts, trimming, damaged pieces, and future repairs The installation is similar to the installation of wall tiles.

 A way to determine the skid resistance of porcelain tile is the DIN (German Institute for Standardization) classification for tile slippage.
 One of the methods this system uses is the DIN 51130 set “ramp test”.
 In this set, various surfaces are rated in one of five groups according to their degree of slippage.
 To determine which of these groups a material should be classified in, operators apply it on a surface that is gradually sloped and then spray it with motor oil.
 A person wearing shoes walks up and down the slope until they start slipping.
 The value in degrees of the slope reached before they start slipping determines the classification of the material in class.
 Here are the ratings: